-As much as I like to dabble in the kitchen, I wouldn't exactly say I could pass as a food blogger, but like the rest of the female human population - a girl's gotta eat!
+As much as I like to dabble in the kitchen, I wouldn’t exactly say I could pass as a pro food blogger, but like the rest of the female human population - a girl has to eat!
 All that time and effort spent setting the house straight, raising polite kids, shopping for considered classics and trying to be a good, well-behaved girl next door makes one rather hungry.

 Over the years I have experimented with many dishes and I have determined two things.
 One, I am obsessed with vegetables and cheese, and two, I am not a baker.
-I repeat, not a baker.
-If it requires flour or sugar I am a complete nightmare in the kitchen.
-I think it's something to do with the precise measuring and hope that things will rise.
-It breaks me out in a cold sweat.
-So that leaves savoury (to the relief of my husband - at least he gets to eat).
-I'm sure my dentist is pleased too.
-I'm more than happy to leave it up to the expert and buy my cakes #carrotismyfavourite #itspracticallyavegetable
+If it requires flour or sugar I am truly hopeless.
+So that leaves savoury (to the relief of my husband - at least he gets to eat something).
+I’m sure my dentist is pleased too.

 I stumbled across this Cheese, Broccoli and Egg muffin recipe on Pinterest a few years ago now.
-It was such a hit we have them very regularly in the summer and I like to make them to take as my contribution to bring-and-shares such as baby showers.
+It was such a hit we have them very regularly in the summer and I like to make them to take as my contribution to bring-and-shares such as baby showers or charity tea events.
 They are just perfect for whipping up a quick breakfast, brunch or lunch.
 They also make for great entertaining fodder and also serves as a fantastic vegetarian option for friends.
-Hence my blogging about them now.

 We have houseguests staying this weekend.
 There is nothing I love more than hosting, but hosting for vegetarian friends puts me into a little bit of a tizz.
 For some reason I just can’t get my head around what they eat!?
 Ironically, I only eat meat about twice a week at most and have an array of simple vegetarian meals up my sleeve but nothing feels quite special enough for entertaining (and by that I mean obvious I made an effort), and easy enough to prepare in advance.
 Because who really wants to battle with the stress of a soufflé just after the cook-a-thon of Christmas?

-I first made these muffins a few summers ago now and was surprised at just how quick these were to cook and even quicker to devour.
-My husband and I had them almost weekly for a while and are great for on-the-go lunches for working days.
+I first made these muffins a few summers ago, and was surprised at how quick these came together- they’re even quicker to devour!
+My husband and I had them almost weekly for a while, they are fantastic for on-the-go lunches for working days.
 The kids seem to like them too which is a bonus - especially when doused in ketchup.
 For the civilised among us, serve with a small side salad or as part of a picnic or smorgasbord style lunch.

 I am very happy I remembered this recipe and I have just whipped up a batch ahead of my friends’ mid-morning arrival tomorrow.
 They smell so good when fresh out of the oven.

-I made this recipe "Cotswold" appropriate (because you know I love local) by using local eggs, local-grown broccoli and a good Double Gloucester cheese I sourced from a local cheesemonger.
-Oh how I love local cheese.
-To the recipe!
+I made this recipe “Cotswold” themed by using local free range eggs, Tewkesbury-grown broccoli, and a good Double Gloucester cheese - all sourced from my local farm shop.

 Cheese, Broccoli & Egg Muffins